rasyosef/splade-index/README.md

 - [`indexing_and_querying_500k_docs_with_gpu.ipynb`](examples/indexing_and_querying_500k_docs_with_gpu.ipynb) to index and query a `500,000` documents on a gpu.

-## Acknowledgement
-`splade-index` was built on top of the [bm25s](https://github.com/xhluca/bm25s) library, and makes use of its excellent inverted index impementation, originally used by `bm25s` for its many variants of the BM25 ranking algorithm.

 ### SPLADE Models

 You can use SPLADE-Index with any splade model from huggingface hub such as the ones below.